HimanshuMoliya/IngeniousHackathon_Planetoid_DS5/README.md

 # IngeniousHackathon_Planetoid_DS5
-Data Science Project : Aadhaar card Data Minimization info.txt -> file contain user info or any type of details.(it may be anything) Stego.py -> code for hide info.txt into lena.png
+Data Science Project : Aadhaar card Data Minimization himanshu.txt -> file contain user info or any type of details.(it may be anything) planetoid.py -> code for hide data and restore data